merative/spm-kubernetes/helm-charts/batch/README.md

 ## Introduction

-* The Batch chart is a component of IBM Curam Social Program Management (SPM) Platform responsible for running various batch (deferred) processes.
+* The Batch chart is a component of IBM Cúram Social Program Management (SPM) Platform responsible for running various batch (deferred) processes.

 ## Chart Details